ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 * `environment`: An `environment-map` condition used to identify the target Evidence or Reference Value.
   See {{sec-environments}}.

+* `key-list`: A list of `$crypto-key-type-choice` keys that identifies which keys are to be verified.
+  See {{sec-crypto-keys}}.

 * `mkey`: An optional `$measured-element-type-choice` condition used to identify the element within the target Evidence or Reference Value.
   See {{sec-comid-mkey}}.

-* `key-list`: A list of `$crypto-key-type-choice` keys that identifies which keys are to be verified.
-  See {{sec-crypto-keys}}.

-* `authority-list`: An optional list of `$crypto-key-type-choice` keys that identifies the authorities that asserted the `key-list` in the target Evidence or Reference Values.
+* `authorized-by`: An optional list of `$crypto-key-type-choice` keys that identifies the authorities that asserted the `key-list` in the target Evidence or Reference Values.

 #### Attest Key Triple {#sec-comid-triple-attest-key}

 An Attest Key triple (`attest-key-triples` in {{sec-comid-triples}}) relates one or more cryptographic keys to an Attesting Environment (as identified by `environment` and `mkey`).
 The cryptographic attestation keys are wielded by an Attesting Environment.
-Attestation keys may be asserted via Evidence or Reference Values.
+Attestation keys may be asserted via Evidence, Reference Values, or Endorsements.

 The attestation keys may have been used to sign Evidence or may be held in reserve for use at a later time.